How do we apply for a grant?

 Must we submit an audited financial statement with our small grant application?

 Audited financial statements for the most recently completed fiscal year are required of all organizations in existence for more than five years and with operating income of $500,000 or more.
-Organizations with annual income under $500,000 or new agencies (founded within the last five years) may submit an independent review of their financial statements, completed by a CPA.
-Small grant applicants that cannot meet the financial documentation requirements may be eligible for a one-time exemption on a case by case basis upon review of the full application.
+Organizations with annual income under $500,000 or new agencies (founded within the last five years) may instead submit an independent review of their financial statements, completed by a CPA.
+Small grant applicants that cannot meet the financial documentation requirements may be eligible for an exemption on a case by case basis upon review of the full application.
 While organizations do not need to specifically request this exemption, the application should include unaudited or internal financial statements (balance sheet and income/expense statement) with the understanding that if a grant were approved, it would be as an exception to policy.

 What is the difference between core support and general operating support (GOS)?